daydeem/Biographie-of-Welcome-ndinga/Welcome.resume.markdown

 **Job Description:**

-### French speaking, Emailing customer, solving complaint, answering the phone, escalating calls when necessary, controlling conversation with angry customer, using computer, phone system and data base for data entry.
+• French speaking, Email customer, solving complaint, answering the phone, escalating calls when necessary, controlling conversation with angry customer, using computer, phone system and data base for data entry.

 # Nintendo of america